kevintruong/til/C-Programming.md

 }
 ```
 ## Why do we #include stdio.h?
 We're lazy!
-We don't want declare the printf function.
+We don't want to declare the printf function.
 It's already done for us inside the file 'stdio.h'.
 The #include includes the text of the file as part of our file to be compiled.

 ## How are C strings represented?
-Just characters in memory.
+As characters in memory.
 The end of the string includes a NUL (0) byte.
 So "ABC" requires four(4) bytes.
-The only way to find out how long a C string is, is to keep reading memory until you find the nul byte.
+The only way to find out the length of a C string is to keep reading memory until you find the NUL byte.

 ## How do you declare a pointer?
-Pointers refer to memory address.
+A pointer refers to a memory address.
 The type of the pointer is useful - it tells the compiler how many bytes need to be read/written.
 ```
 int* ptr1;
 char* ptr2;